yesihaveidea/myrtille/README.md

 ## Resources
 Myrtille does support multiple connections/tabs in cookieless session mode.
 From version 1.9.0, this mode is disabled by default (OWASP recommendation) but can still be enabled, if required (into web.config, carefully read comments there).

-There is no limitation about the maximal number of concurrent users beside what the rdp server(s) can handle (number of CALs, CPU, RAM?).
+There is no limitation about the maximal number of concurrent users beside what the rdp (or ssh) server(s) can handle (number of CALs, CPU, RAM?).

-Regarding the gateway, a simple dual core CPU with 4GB RAM can handle up to 50 simultaneous sessions (about 50MB RAM by rdp client process).
+Regarding the gateway, a simple dual core CPU with 4GB RAM can handle up to 50 simultaneous sessions (about 50MB RAM by rdp client process, even less for ssh).

 Each session uses about 20KB/sec bandwidth with the browser.